mohsen1/yek/README.md

 # `yek`

-A simple tool to read text-based files in a repository or directory, chunk them, and serialize them for LLM consumption.
+A fast Rust based tool to read text-based files in a repository or directory, chunk them, and serialize them for LLM consumption.
 By default, the tool:

 - Uses `.gitignore` rules to skip unwanted files.
+- Uses the Git history to infer what files are important.
 - Infers additional ignore patterns (binary, large, etc.).
 - Splits content into chunks based on either approximate "token" count or byte size.
 - Automatically detects if output is being piped and streams content instead of writing to files.
 - Supports processing multiple directories in a single command.
+- Configurable via a `yek.toml` file.

 ## Installation